Anton-Zaitsev/Music-Service-JargalFy/README.md

 Swipe to switch between songs.
 Text songs.
 - [X] Artist Mode.
 - [X] Create and update playlists.
-- [X] Adding a solo song, albom and.
+- [X] Adding a solo song, albom and text songs, picture.
 - [X] Playing in the background.

 ____